Ad1tyaV/WordHero-solver/README.md

 # WordHero-solver
 This is a CPP version of the solver implemented using the Trie DataStructure and a Depth First Search Recursive Algorithm to find all the letter from a given letter in the grid.

-## This game is played on real-time on
+## This game is played on real-time by players from all around the word, you can download it from here:

 https://play.google.com/store/apps/details?id=com.rhs.wordhero